Women in Coaching

 CAAWS Women in Leadership Program

 In Nova Scotia we are committed to increasing the number of female coaches and leaders in the sport and recreation sector at all levels.
-To that end, we can offer free Women in Leadership Modules developed by the Canadian Association for the Advancement in Women and Sport and Physical Activity (CAAWS).
+To that end, we can offer free Women in Leadership three hour Modules developed by the Canadian Association for the Advancement in Women and Sport and Physical Activity (CAAWS).

 CAAWS’s Women and Leadership Program consists of a series of six professional development sessions that blend theory with practical applications, and provide an opportunity for women working or volunteering in the sport or physical activity sector to share experiences, reflect on ideas and apply specific techniques.
 These workshops are highly relevant for today’s young professionals and experienced leaders.
 The sessions also allow for networking opportunities among participants.